-- 69. Such examples demonstrate that the acting elephant(s) (the adult female in the first example, Eudora in the second, and Erin and Echo in the third) were able to understand the intentions or situation of the other (the calf in the first case, Elspeth in the second, Ella's newborn and the male in the third), and could adjust their own behavior to counteract the problem being faced by the other.
-153 - 70.
-In raw footage filmed in the Massai Mara of Kenya by Dr. Poole's brother, an "allo-mother" (an elephant who cares for an infant and is not the infant's mother or father) moves a log from under the head of an infant in what appears to be an effort to make him more comfortable.
-154 In a further example of the ability to understand the goal-directedness of others, elephants appear to understand that vehicles drive on roads or tracks and they further appear to know where these tracks lead.
-155 In the Gorongosa National Park of Mozambique, where elephants exhibit a culture of aggression toward humans, charging, chasing, and attacking vehicles, adult females anticipate the direction the vehicle will go and attempt to cut it off by taking shortcuts before the vehicle has begun to turn.
-156 - 71.
-Empathic behavior begins early in elephants.
-In humans, rudimentary sympathy for others in distress has been recorded in infants as young as 10 months old; young elephants similarly exhibit sympathetic behavior.
-157 For example, during fieldwork in the Maasai Mara in 2011, Dr. Poole filmed a mother elephant using her trunk to assist her one-year-old female calf up a steep bank.
-Once the calf was safely up the bank, the calf turned around to face her five-year-old sister, who was also having difficulties getting up the bank.
-As the older calf struggled to clamber up the bank the younger calf approached her and first touched her mouth (a gesture of reassurance among family members) and then reached her trunk out to touch the leg that had been having difficulty.
-Only when her sibling was safely up the bank did the calf turn to follow her mother.
-158
+69. Such examples demonstrate that the acting elephant(s) (the adult female in the first example, Eudora in the second, and Erin and Echo in the third) were able to understand the intentions or situation of the other (the calf in the first case, Elspeth in the second, Ella's newborn and the male in the third), and could adjust their own behavior to counteract the problem being faced by the other.153

+70. In raw footage filmed in the Massai Mara of Kenya by Dr. Poole's brother, an 10 "allo-mother" (an elephant who cares for an infant and is not the infant's mother or father) moves 11 a log from under the head of an infant in what appears to be an effort to make him more 12 comfortable.154 In a further example of the ability to understand the goal-directedness of others, 13 elephants appear to understand that vehicles drive on roads or tracks and they further appear to 14 know where these tracks lead.155 In the Gorongosa National Park of Mozambique, where 15 elephants exhibit a culture of aggression toward humans, charging, chasing, and attacking 16 vehicles, adult females anticipate the direction the vehicle will go and attempt to cut it off by 17 taking shortcuts before the vehicle has begun to turn.156 18 for others in distress has been recorded in infants as young as 10 months old; young elephants